ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/sd_preparation.md

     - The latest release of <a href="https://github.com/mtheall/ftpd/releases" target="_blank">FTPD</a> (Download the `ftpd.nro` release of FTPD)
     - The latest release of <a href="https://github.com/exelix11/SwitchThemeInjector/releases" target="_blank">NXThemeInstaller</a> (Download the `NxThemesInstaller.nro` release of NxThemeInstaller)
     - The latest release of <a href="https://github.com/joel16/NX-Shell/releases" target="_blank">NX-Shell</a> (Download the `NX-Shell.nro` release of nx-shell)
-    - The latest release of <a href="https://github.com/ELY3M/atmosphere-updater---modded-by-ELY-M/releases" target="_blank">atmosphere-updater</a>.
     - The latest release of the <a href="https://github.com/vgmoose/hb-appstore/releases" target="_blank">hbappstore</a> (Download the `appstore.nro` release of hbappstore)

 ### Instructions